PaNOSC-ViNYL/ase/doc/ase/calculators/FHI-aims.rst

 One thing that should be mentioned is that keywords with more than one option have been implemented as lists, eg.
 ``k_grid=(12,12,12)`` or ``relativistic=('atomic_zora','scalar')``.
+In those cases, specifying a single string containing all the options is also possible.

 None of the keywords have any default within ASE,but do check the defaults set by FHI-aims.
 If there is a keyword that you would